atronixxcore-sys/AtronixX-Core-SSH-Server-Manager/README.en.md

 PYTHONPATH=tests/stubs:. python3 tests/test_routing.py   # every button maps to a registered handler
 ```

-These cover internal logic with certainty; real Telegram/SSH connectivity is
-covered by the manual checklist in [`TESTING.md`](TESTING.md).

 ## 📜 License & responsibility

 MIT-licensed.
 This bot connects to servers *you* add — you're responsible for